usa-m/DjangoNotes/README.md

 # Django Notes

-Herein, we are outlining different aspects of working with [*Django*](https://www.djangoproject.com/) projects.
+This guide is here to outline different aspects of working with [*Django*](https://www.djangoproject.com/) projects, and it is broken down into the following topics:

   - [***Setting-up Virtual Environment***](./Setting-up-Virtual-Environment.md)